PgBiel/typst-tablex/README.md

 ### Unreleased

 - Fixed the calculation of the size of `auto` rows and columns when a rowspan or colspan was used (https://github.com/PgBiel/typst-tablex/issues/11).
+- Fixed the calculation of the size of the last `auto` column when it was too long (https://github.com/PgBiel/typst-tablex/issues/6).

 ### v0.0.2